seowglen/web-portfolio/README.md

 Websites are ranked from the least recent to the most recently created.

-Currently updating as I am still working on a few websites

 1. Mini CV website in HTML: https://seowglen.github.io/cv/

 2. About Me / My Hobbies website in HTML/CSS: https://seowglen.github.io/aboutme-css/